5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Maja Domagala ’24

-Maja is a junior born in Nysa, Poland and raised in Philadelphia, Pennsylvania.
+Maja is a senior born in Nysa, Poland and raised in Philadelphia, Pennsylvania.
 They are double majoring in Creative Writing and Women’s and Gender Studies.
-In their free time, they enjoy reading and writing, drinking coffee and tea, and exploring the glens when the sun is out.
-Please let them know if you like (or better yet, love) The Locked Tomb, The Serpent Gates, or other lesbian fantasy series.
-You will immediately gain a new best friend.
+In their free time, they enjoy drinking coffee and tea, reading and writing, and playing far too much D&D. Please let them know if you like (or better yet, love) the Locked Tomb, the Serpent Gates, or any other lesbian fantasy series!
+You will immediately gain a new friend.

 Deanna Durben ’25